-Baseball’s biggest stars take the field on July 19 for the 2022 MLB All-Star Game.
-This year, Dodger Stadium will host the matchup between American League and National League pros.
-But you can watch it unfold live on TV through FOX and Fox Deportes.
+Baseball’s biggest stars take the field on July 11 for the 2023 MLB All-Star Game.
+This year, T-Mobile Park will host the matchup between American League and National League pros.
+But you can watch it unfold live on TV with FOX and Fox Deportes.

 The All-Star Game caps off an extended weekend of baseball festivities.
-From the MLB Draft to the Home Run Derby, Los Angeles will have no shortage of bat-and-ball action—as highlighted in our MLB All-Star Week schedule below.
+From the MLB Draft to the Home Run Derby, Seattle will have no shortage of bat-and-ball action—as highlighted in our MLB All-Star Week schedule below.

 What channel is the MLB All-Star Game on?

-The 2022 MLB All-Star Game will air live on FOX, but you can also catch Spanish-language commentary on Fox Deportes.
+The 2023 MLB All-Star Game will air live at 8 p.m.
+Eastern on FOX, but you can also catch Spanish-language commentary on Fox Deportes.

 Additional All-Star Game coverage will air on MLB Network.
-Not only will the channel show post-game highlights and analysis, but it will also provide exclusive pre-game content—including the 2022 All-Star Red Carpet Show.
+Not only will the channel show post-game highlights and analysis, but it will also provide exclusive pre-game content like the 2023 All-Star Red Carpet Show.

 ESPN Radio will also host live audio-only game coverage—accessible for free on ESPN.com and in the ESPN app.